MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meetings-rtmp-in.md

 Meeting organizers who are enabled for RTMP-In can choose the option in meeting options and can access the RTMP link and key which they can use to start streaming from the encoder.

 The incoming RTMP feed must deliver:
-- 264 codec
+- H.264 Advanced Video Coding (AVC)
-- Strict Constant Bitrate (CBR)
+- Constant Bitrate (CBR)
-- Framerate of 29.97 or 30 fps
+- Frame rate of 29.97 or 30 fps
 - Square Pixel Aspect Ratio (PAR)

 ## Turn RTMP-In on or off

 The RTMP-In meeting policy control is configured by using PowerShell.
 (See [Manage Teams with Microsoft Teams PowerShell](teams-powershell-managing-teams.md) to get started.)

+#### View the RTMP-In status for a policy

 To view the current status of RTMP-In for a meeting policy, use the [Get-CsTeamsMeetingPolicy](/powershell/module/skype/get-csteamsmeetingpolicy) cmdlet: